yanliang12/cheque_detection/README.md

 **Test with a positive case**

-to use the model to tag the image, download the test images by
+to use the model to tag the image, download the an image of cheque by

 ```bash
 wget https://upload.wikimedia.org/wikipedia/commons/thumb/3/3c/Sample_cheque.jpeg/1200px-Sample_cheque.jpeg